Dev-hwang/geofence_service/README.md

 </array>
 ```

-To detect changes in user activity, add the following permissions.
+To detect changes in user activity, add the following description.

 ```
 <key>NSMotionUsageDescription</key>